opnfv/promise/requirements/01-intro.rst

 Besides, OpenStack does not provide a northbound interface through which it can notify an upper layer management entity e.g. NFVO about capacity changes in its NFVI, periodically or in an event driven way.
-Capacity management is a feature defined in ETSI NFV MAN GS [5] and is required in network operation.
+Capacity management is a feature defined in ETSI NFV MAN GS [NFVMAN]_ and is required in network operation.